A simple and powerful test of vaccine waning: Observed Data Structure

 \section{Observed Data Structure}

 Consider i.i.d.\ data from an RCT in which individuals are assigned to treatment $A \in \{0,1\}$ corresponding to placebo or vaccine.
-Define $Y_k \in \{0,1\}$ as an indicator of the outcome occurring by the end of interval $k$.
-Thus, $\Delta Y_k := Y_k-Y_{k-1}$ is an indicator of whether the outcome has occurred in interval $k$.
+Define $Y_k \in \{0,1\}$ as an indicator of at least one outcome occurring by the end of interval $k$.
+Therefore, $Y_k\geq Y_{k'}$ for all $k>k'$.
+Then, $\Delta Y_k := Y_k-Y_{k-1}$ is an indicator of whether the first outcome has occurred in interval $k$.
 To simplify the presentation, we will treat these intervals as discrete.
 Yet, the test is valid in a continuous-time setting as well, with minor modifications.
 As the data are assumed to be i.i.d., the subscripts indicating individuals are omitted.
 The notation in Figure \ref{FIG: 2-arms} stands for potential outcomes under different levels of treatment.
 For example, $\Delta Y_1^{a=0}$ is the outcome at time 1 under an intervention that sets the treatment to $a=0$.

 As highlighted in Section \ref{SEC: Intro}, the VE at time 2 is not a causal contrast.
 Consider instead a contrast among those who would survive the first interval, regardless of the treatment assignment,